 Oh man, it’s fun to just spray water out of a paint sprayer!
 Haha

 When I felt comfortable with it, I went inside to add paint to it.
+Check out my list of the best paint for spraying furniture here.

 First I put a filter on the cup so it would filter any debris or dried paint clumps from getting into the paint sprayer.